biggaysanta/phantasmagorical-ridicule/content/page/tos-v0.1.md

 ### 2.2 User-Generated Content

-If you submit or post any user-generated content on the Website, such as reviews or comments, you grant me a non-exclusive, royalty-free, worldwide license to use, reproduce, modify, and publish that content for any purpose.
+If you submit or post any user-generated content on the Website, such as reviews or comments or any other content, you grant me a perpetual, non-exclusive, royalty-free, worldwide license to use, reproduce, modify, and publish that content for any purpose.

 ### 3. Privacy